PratikshaSurwade/iShop-Mern-App/README.md

 # iShop-Mern-App
-A Full stack E-commerce Website using ReactJs , ExpressJs/NodeJs and MongoDB.
+A Full stack E-commerce Website using ReactJs/Vite , ExpressJs/NodeJs and MongoDB.